heimberglee/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Although I did some filtering to prevent too much noise to affect the precision of the lane lines detected, but still some situations such as at the BRIDGE (the color is obviously different from normal high way sufaces.) there will be fluctuations of the lane lines there. maybe it can be improved by tuning the threshold and other position parameters and filtering parameters, or to use some other algorism.
+Although I did some filtering to prevent too much noise to affect the precision of the lane lines detected, but still some small fluctation exist during the way.
+Not smooth enough as expected.
+The curvature is not 1km, but similar to 2 km, maybe the parasmeter is not correct enough.
+The curvature change rate will be very high when the line is close to straight, so i think it is better to use a curve angle change rate (already used in my code).
+It is a little hard to find a good src and dst points for the warper.
+And still a lot modification needed to cover challenge_video.mp4 and harder_challenge_video.mp4.